SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 Make the Strategic Choice for Your Business

-Start by identifying your immediate needs – if cash flow is critical, focus initially on the channel most likely to deliver quick conversions.
+Start by identifying immediate needs – if cash flow is critical, focus initially on the channel most likely to deliver quick conversions.
 For most e-commerce businesses, this means beginning with some paid social to generate immediate visibility while simultaneously building SEO foundations for long-term growth.